 The simplified rating is used by various software companies to allow administrators a quick decision on whether to apply updates and at what schedule.
 We publish our Update Notices labeled with this rating.

-Another common industry scoring system is the CVSS v2 scoring, which converts the various vulnerability types, impacts and preconditions into one rating number.
-At this time we are using this scoring system for internal evaluation purposes only.
-The scores that are published by the National Vulnerability Database are also cross referenced on our CVE pages.
+Another common industry scoring system is the CVSS v2 base scoring, which converts the various vulnerability types, impacts and preconditions into a unified rating number.